Treasure Island Naval Station band

 Jackson, Page, Walker, Saunders, Buchanan and Allen were still with the T.I. band when it was commended.
 Others, as identified in the base newsletter: P. Hobson, guitar; H. Mitchell, bass; H. Liggons, drums; A. Verdun, O. Alcorn, L. Fields, V. Kelley.
 W. Jackson, Braxton Patterson, Mus3c, A. O’Neil, reeds; R. Brown, E. Walker, H. Hogan, G. Matthews, Thomas Scates, (who may have left T.I. and come back), W. Hughes, brass; D.K.
 Brown, Mus2c, chief arranger.
 W. Fitzpatrick [White], bandmaster.

 Piecing together Navy band histories is complicated by the lack of sources as well as the circumstances under which those sources were produced.
 Local newspapers are spotty in their coverage.
-Base newsletters, as with the Cloudbuster that documented activities of B-1, the X that documented the Algiers Naval Station’s band, and The Masthead at Treasure Island, and Treasure Island’s, are invaluable but also not comprehensive by any means.
+Base newsletters, as with the Cloudbuster that documented activities of B-1, The Tail Spinner at the Algiers Naval Station, and The Masthead at Treasure Island NAS are invaluable but also not comprehensive by any means.
 Their timeliness as well as their accuracy is not always easy to reconcile with other sources, including interviews with bandsmen and reports from the Black press especially.

 And because the Navy did not keep records of individual bands, it’s impossible to know for the most part when bands arrived at duty stations, how long they stayed, how their personnel changed, and if, in fact, there were other bands associated with their particular stations at the same time.
 One White Navy vet–Joe Pizzimenti’s dad–recalled stopping at Mogmog, in the Ulithi Atoll in the Caroline Islands, en route to Okinawa in 1945, where he played bass on a few numbers with Black musicians from “the Treasure Island band.”
 But such a duty station would mean that the base would be left without a band, unless there were another there.
 Some members of B-1 recall that their unit was at one point destined for duty at Mogmog, on which the Navy operated a large recreation & relaxation facility.
 Did other bands come in and out of Mogmog to fill the gap left by its not having a permanently attached band?